StephenGill/a11y-guidance.github.io/meeting-standards.md

 * test your service or website on the most commonly used [assistive technologies](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#testing-with-assistive-technologies) - including screen magnifiers, screen readers and speech recognition tools
 * include people with disabilities in [user research](https://www.gov.uk/service-manual/user-research)

-If you think that your service (or any part of it) can’t be made accessible, contact the Government Digital Service (GDS) accessibility team for advice at accessibility@digital.cabinet-office.gov.uk.

 ## Understanding WCAG 2.0

 WCAG 2.0 is based on 4 design principles: